Ketorolac - Did you gain weight?

 Last updated on 6 September 2022 (3 months ago) by razorbacks1

-Ketorolac is a medication used in a similar manner as Asprin, Naproxen and other NSAIDs pain relievers.
+Ketorolac is a medication used in a similar manner as aspirin, Naproxen and other NSAIDs pain relievers.
 These do not cause weight gain in most people; although, ketorolac is superior in COX-2 inhibition causing stomach & liver toxicity over long-term use.
 Likely the change in life-style, like pain causing couch-lock, will change the way energy is stored and used.
 By inhibiting both COX-1 and 2 the drug is obsolete to Celebrex, Mobic; COX-2 essentially the target of all NSAIDs with minimal side-effects in contrast to the "classic" compounds.
 Newly classified for chronic pain, new steps have made a better product, less side-effect.
 It's only meant for short-term management so I would assume in a non-biological conclusion: this is a strong, but dangerous over time especially when if chronic pain is the issue.
 Weight may be lost or gained, having nothing to do with the medication.

-- Ketorolac Information for Healthcare Professionals (includes dosage details)
+- Ketorolac information for Healthcare Professionals (includes dosage details)

-- Side Effects of Ketorolac (detailed)
+- Side effects of Ketorolac (detailed)